realness-online/web/docs/architecture.md

 `Typography` is the UI foundation for realness.
 It orchestrates the visual language.
 Structured HTML  naturally aligns and is consistently rendered because of all the work that was done here.

 `icons` contains all of the graphics.
 The realness logo is rendered by default allowing it to serve as the applications favicon.

-### `package.json`

-`yarn deploy` runs linting and tests that global code coverages requirements are met.
-Artifacts are created that you can use to see exactly what lines of code are being covered by tests.

-## Development setup

-I normally have three tabs on terminal running

-- `yarn serve` runs the client code
-- `yarn workers:dev` runs my workers which do the heavy lifting
-- `yarn test --watch --coverage --verbose` gives me visibility

-Which will give me coverage for the files I've edited.
-I can see all files with ever test run if I switch to `--watchAll`